Your questions, Answered

 Healthcare facilities with flexible, multi-use clinical rooms will be phased into the development as the population of the new community grows.
 It is anticipated that initially flexible space will be designed in the Village Centre, working with existing local GP practices to provide services for Welborne residents in the early years.
 Healthcare provision will then grow through the lifetime of the development with facilities provided in the District Centre .

-Buckland will continue to engage with Fareham Borough Council, the Integrated Care Boards (IGB) and GP practices on the delivery of future healthcare and social care provision at Welborne.
+Buckland will continue to engage with Fareham Borough Council, the Integrated Care Boards (ICB) and GP practices on the delivery of future healthcare and social care provision at Welborne.

 • Welborne will be among the best places in the regions to start a new business and grow existing businesses with employment opportunities provided across a range of sectors.
-Strategically located between Southampton and Portsmouth with excellent transport links to London and the south of UK via motorway, rail and air (from via Southampton Airport).
+Strategically located between Southampton and Portsmouth, Welborne will have excellent transport links to London and the south of UK via motorway, rail and air (from via Southampton Airport).

 When completed, an estimated 6000 jobs will be created within Welborne associated with the 1 million sq ft of employment space plus retail, leisure, childcare, education and healthcare employment opportunities located within the District Centre, Village Centre and community hub.